lokeshchava/UMBC-DATA606-Capstone/docs/Report.md

 - PowerPoint presentation file: https://1drv.ms/p/s!Akqcb8QudyJ-imA5JsfhVN5M5o2U?e=nqlrip

 # 1. Background
-Insurance Fraud bumps up to millions of dollars every year for insurance companies. it is very essential to have a fraud detection system in place to avoid fraudulent claims and maintain fairness in the claim process, thus enhancing the company's reputation and building trust.
+Insurance Fraud bumps up to millions of dollars every year for insurance companies. it is essential to have a fraud detection system in place to avoid fraudulent claims and maintain fairness in the claim process, thus enhancing the company's reputation and building trust.
 - **What is it about?**
   A fraud detection system for Vehicle insurance claims helps in identifying fraudulent requests for insurance claims and helps in improving a very robust and autonomous system.
 - **Why does it matter?**